Southampton-RSG-Training/dirac-software-engineering-old/_episodes/05-coding-best-practices.md

 Project-specific conventions can also embody requirements specific to our project.
 They promote consistency of naming across packages, components, classes, or functions: 'All test classes must have the suffix Test, e.g. FourierUtilitiesTest'.
 They ensure that others know who owns the copyright on our source code: 'All source code files must have a comment with the statement Copyright © My Organisation, 2010'.
 They ensure that others know about restrictions on our source code: 'All source code files should have a comment with the text "Licensed under the Apache License, Version 2.0".'

-Many programming environments allow templates to be defined, which help us to conform to coding conventions for source code files.
-But, we must remember that templates are just tools: they cannot guarantee readable code in themselves.

 Code analysis tools allow our coding conventions to be defined as rules.
 Our source code can then be analysed against these rules to automatically check for conformance.
 These tools can publish reports that highlight what rules are violated and where in the code the violations occur.
 Popular code analysis tools are CheckStyle for Java, StyleCop for C#, Pylint or Flake8 for Python, and codetools for R. For other languages see Wikipedia's [List of tools for static code analysis](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis).
 In addition, many IDEs such as PyCharm and VSCode are able to highlight common code convention and formatting issues as you type.